flythereddflagg/flythereddflagg.github.io/python_book/docs/31-Automated-Testing.md

 ### Your Assignment

 Write more tests in separate functions to ensure that as many parts of the program are working as possible.
 If your tests fail, use the principles in the "Do a project" section to debug and fix those problems.
-Continue using `nose2` to test your program as a whole until your program is free of bugs.
+Continue using `nose2` to test your program as a whole until your program is practicallly free of bugs.
 Make multiple test modules to test different sub sections of your code.
 In each file make multiple tests that test individual units of the module.
 Remember that each filename must begin with "test" and each variable name must also begin with "test".

 ## Hone Your Skills